Explorations and Expressions of Indigenous South Asia

 Ruby Hembrom Adivasi writer & publisher, 2017

-Two hundred artefacts and photographs from the Museum’s historic collections are shown alongside 23 new artworks by Indigenous and Adivasi artists from across India, commissioned and purchased with support of a New Collecting Award from Art Fund.
+Two hundred artefacts and photographs from the Museum’s historic collections were shown alongside 23 new artworks by Indigenous and Adivasi artists from across India, commissioned and purchased with support of a New Collecting Award from Art Fund.

 Focusing on communities known variously as Indigenous, ‘Tribal’ or Adivasi (literally ‘original inhabitants’), the exhibition showcases extraordinary and fascinating objects, many of which tell equally intriguing stories.
 From the Nagas and other peoples in the hills of Northeast India to the Gonds, Todas and Chenchus of the South and the Santals and Bhils in the East and West of the country, the displays will present strikingly diverse stories of India, collecting, colonialism and British involvement in the subcontinent.